-At Integrity billing, we believe mental health awareness lies within every community, which is why we are a Silver Sponsor.
+At Integrity Billing, we believe mental health awareness lies within every community, which is why we are a Silver Sponsor.
 Integrity Billing is a top donor/team participating in the NAMI Walks 5k Walk/Run yearly.
 Team Integrity C.A.R.E.S. was created by Lorinda Yorlano.
 Lorinda was our team’s driving force, and NAMI was a program she loved, supported, and believed in.
-Lorinda had a dual diagnosis of depression and substance abuse and passed in 2019, and we walk in memory of her.
+Lorinda had a dual diagnosis of depression and substance abuse and passed in 2019.
+We walk in memory of her.
 Help us end the stigma of mental illness.
 Help us today by sharing, opening up, and starting to talk.

 All donations are appreciated and make a difference!
 You can help us reach our goal.
 Again, NAMI’s programs are all free.
 Your donation helps raise awareness of mental illness and also helps support our local organization to empower persons with mental illness and their families so they can continue to receive all programs at no cost.
-Visit our team page at https://www.namiwalks.org/team/integritybillingcompany.
+Visit NAMI here.
 Help us support NAMI in the hope that we can replace ignorance, stigma, and hopelessness with knowledge, empathy, and understanding.